geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 </figure>

 This definition follows directly from the *multiplicity assumption* in statistical mechanics.
-In physics textbooks, we typically use $\Omega$ for *multiplicity* instead of $W$
+In physics textbooks, we sometimes use $\Omega$ for *multiplicity* instead of $W$
 \begin{align}
 S = k_\beta \ln{\Omega}.